 1. Annual Comprehensive Medication Review (CMR)

 Pharmacists in the OutcomesMTMTM network will provide CMRs to eligible members.
 Pharmacists will meet one-on-one with members to review their complete medication history, including prescription, over-the-counter (OTC) and alternative medication therapies.
-The pharmacist will help resolve medication issues, identify ways to reduce out-of-pocket costs for prescriptions, and can contact the prescriber with recommendations.
+The pharmacist will help resolve medication issues, identify ways to reduce out-of-pocket costs for prescriptions.
+They can also contact the prescriber with recommendations.

 A written summary of the consultation, with relevant assessments and recommendations, will be provided to the member.
 Get a blank copy of the Personal Medication List.
 The member’s prescribing physician or primary care physician may be contacted by the pharmacist to coordinate care or recommend therapy changes when necessary.